SYC aerial about 82

 Welcome to Shawnee Yacht Club

 Since 1941, SYC has promoted sailing on Lake Shawnee for the recreational benefit of the local community.
-In addition to the opportunity to sail on beautiful Lake Shawnee, the club provides:
+In addition to the opportunity to sail on beautiful Lake Shawnee, the club provides: free sailing lessons for those new to the sport, sailboats for members to use, a fenced boatyard with a boat ramp, several docks (provided by Parks and Rec), a storage shed for equipment, sailing activities, racing, and social gatherings.

 Questions? - Come Join Us